 If you choose just one resource from this list, choose Planner’s Lounge.
 This comprehensive website was started by wedding and event planner Debbie Orwat as a place for current and would-be event planners to source information and learn about the industry.
 You’ll find paid resources like the Wedding Planner’s Toolbox, as well as free resources like the Planner’s Lounge blog.

 As with Planner’s Lounge, Event Planning Blueprint has educational resources for sale, as well as free resources available on their blog.
-Since you’re in the process of evaluating event planning resources, start with their recent article, Choosing Event Planning Courses: 3 Common Mistakes to Avoid.
+Since you’re in the process of evaluating event planning resources, I suggest starting with reading Common Mistakes to Avoid.

 A slick, glossy resource for event planners across industry segments, Event Manager Blog covers industry news, tips, and the requisite ebook resources.
-Start with their education section, which contains a wealth of useful blog posts like 14 Ways Event Professionals Can Crush a Creative Rut.
+Start with their education section, which contains a wealth of useful blog posts like 19 Event Planning Checklists that Actually Help.

 Creator of the #eventprof community (more on that in a minute), Lara McCulloch is one of the most respected marketers in the event community.
 Her blog posts are informative, and her site in general offers plenty of great resources—including the unique Clarity Call feature, where, I’ve gathered, you can apply for a personal phone call from Lara to discuss your business’s direction.

-Hosted by Debbie Orwat, event planner and founder of Planners Lounge, this Udemy course is a great place to start if you prefer to learn via watching and listening.
+Hosted by Debbie Orwat, event planner and founder of Planner’s Lounge, this Udemy course is a great place to start if you prefer to learn through watching and listening.
 The course is broken up into 12 individual lectures of varying length, which makes it easy to fit into your schedule.